Welcome to Reception & Nursery Mrs Morton's Class

 Days to remember:

 Homework is in the form of homework bingo, where children and adults can learn together.
-Please try and complete at least three activities a week and sign to say which you have done.
+Please try and complete at least three activities a week and upload what your child has been busy with on our class Dojo.

 Our EYFS unit s is supported by teaching assistants Mrs Frizzel, Mrs Brown and Mrs Turner.